 C) Variation inducers (Cytosine deaminases, Low vs High fidelity polymerases, gene conversion and homologous recombination).

-Running MAs in pre-existing fitness landscapes result in the convergence of various local optima, with the global optima being the best of the local optima.
+Examples of convergence in the evolution of life: Running MAs in pre-existing fitness landscapes result in the convergence of various local optima, with the global optima being the best of the local optima.
 Evolutionary history is filled with examples of convergence (local optima).

 A) The spectacular convergence of abiogenesis into a universal optimized genetic code and life's memetic algorithms.